evan-walter/evanwalter.dev/README.md

 ## About

-evanwalter.dev is my personal web application to share about myself with a focus on my professional experience in Full Stack Engineering and Web Development.
+evanwalter.dev is my personal web application to share about myself with a focus on my professional experience in Front End Engineering, Full Stack Engineering, and Web Development.

 ## Learn More